hugoalh/deno-lint-rules/docs/rules/no-enum.md

 # `hugoalh/no-enum`

-> ✔️ Default and recommended.
+> ✔️ In the recommended rule set.

 Forbid use of [`enum`][typescript-enum].